arnabs542/interviewpractice/dynamic-programming/the-knapsack-problem/partition-equal-subset-sum.md

 ##### Dynamic Programming:

 The brute force solution would be to try all possible partitions of the elements.
-Since each element can go into one of two subsets, this results in a time complexity of $$\small \mathcal O(2^{n})$$ time complexity.
+Since each element can go into one of two subsets, this results in a time complexity of $\small \mathcal O(2^{n})$ time complexity.
 Instead, we cache previous work to save on time.:

 ```py
 from functools import lru_cache